 Many people do not know how to properly do a SWOT analysis.
 Unfortunately, that is why this relatively basic tool is often overlooked, even in the business world.
 There are even CEOs that thought badly of it, but came around and now swear by it after reevaluating and realizing they were using it wrong!
-In this post, we want to help you make the most out of this simple tool, so that your business may grow and succeed, as well as your proposal be successful, if you’re submitting one.
+In this post, we help you make the most out of this simple tool.
+So, your business may grow and your project proposal may succeed, if you’re submitting one.

-While it is one of the most prominent analysis types in business, there is still much confusion about it, especially regarding the Opportunities quadrant.
+While it is one of the most prominent analysis types in business, there is still much confusion about it.
+This is particularly true regarding the Opportunities quadrant.
 Ordinarily, people assume Opportunities to mean possible projects, i.e., opportunities to do something, instead of present circumstances that can improve the company’s or the project’s situation.

 Filling a SWOT matrix

 While having only four quadrants, a SWOT analysis can be filled in different ways.
 The most usual way fills the quadrants in the order the acronym presents them: Strengths, Weaknesses, Opportunities and Threats.
 This order leads people to think of internal aspects of the project first.
 Filling the SWOT matrix in this way, however, has garnered growing criticism.
 In this regard, specialists defend that thinking of the internal aspects of the project first can lead to shortsightedness and inability to see the bigger picture.

 These critics defend that, instead, the filling of the matrix should begin with external aspects, that is Opportunities and Threats (no matter which one is first).
 This would help see the bigger picture.
 Then, the focus should turn to internal aspects.
 That way, the project is seen from the outside in.
 First looking at the environment it is situated in, so that the project’s particularities can then be observed.

 The way one fills out the SWOT, however, is a matter of preference.